Frequently Asked Questions

 Does accreditation really matter?

-As an initiative of University of Dubuque Theological Seminary, the for-credit classes are part of our programs accredited by the Association of Theological Schools (the gold-standard in seminary accreditation).
+As an initiative of University of Dubuque Theological Seminary, the for-credit classes are part of our programs accredited by the Association of Theological Schools (the gold-standard in seminary accreditation) and Higher Learning Commission.
 Accreditation matters for a few reasons.
 If you're a part of many denominations, a degree from an ATS accredited school is required for ordination.
-While many non-accredited schools are providing valuable classes, accreditation ensures that courses, faculty and schools are providing quality learning environments, and makes it possible to transfer credits into programs at other accredited institutions.
+While many non-accredited schools are providing valuable learning opportunities, accreditation ensures that courses, faculty and schools are providing quality learning environments, and makes it possible to transfer credits into programs at other accredited institutions.

-I've read that if I take the class "for credit" it is 50% off, what does that mean?
+I've heard that I can take the class "for credit" at 50% off.
+What does that mean?

 What does hybrid-class format mean?

-Each week, students will access video lectures online asynchronously (whenever and wherever works best for them) as well as attend an in-person class gathering on Tuesday nights.
-The in-person gathering will offer students time to engage with the professors and each other.
+Hybrid refers to a mix of in-person and online instruction time.
+Each week, students will access video lectures online asynchronously (whenever and wherever works best for them) as well as attend an in-person class gathering on Tuesday night.
+The in-person gathering will offer students time to engage with faculty and each other.

 How will I access the course website and video lectures?